mitre/heimdall2/README.md

 5. Edit your apps/backend/.env file using the provided `setup-dev-env.sh or setup-dev-env.bat` script.
 Make sure to set a DATABASE_USERNAME and DATABASE_PASSWORD that match what you set for the PostgresDB in step 3.

 You can also open the apps/backend/.env file in a text editor and set additional optional configuration values.
-For more info on configuration values see [Enviroment Variables Configuration](https://github.com/mitre/heimdall2/wiki/Environment-Variables-Configuration).
+For more info on configuration values see [Environment Variables Configuration](https://github.com/mitre/heimdall2/wiki/Environment-Variables-Configuration).

 6. Create the database: